ariuna-systems/nether/docs/actor-model-analysis.md

 While maintaining core Actor principles of encapsulation, message passing, and isolation, nether enhances the pattern with practical features for modern web service development.

-The `join_stream` parameter represents a novel extension to the Actor Model, enabling shared data processing while preserving actor isolation—making it ideal for real-time data processing scenarios.
+The `channel` parameter represents a novel extension to the Actor Model, enabling shared data processing while preserving actor isolation—making it ideal for real-time data processing scenarios.

 This design makes nether both a **pure Actor framework** and a **practical web service foundation**, bridging the gap between academic actor models and real-world application needs.